Adejumok/BlogApp/README.md

 # BlogApp

-A blog website using Django framework
+A simple blog website using Django framework that contain a list of Blog Posts, the Blog Author (blogger) detail page, a Blog Post detail page